lherzolite2024/lherzolite2024.github.io/templates/abstract_template.md

 - [ ] **Interdisciplinary Perspectives and Future Directions**: Cross-disciplinary interactions, development of new techniques or tools, and future research directions.

-> **Important**: Please note that the organization reserves the right to modify or combine thematic sessions based on the number of participants and scheduling constraints.
+> **Important**: Please note that the organisation reserves the right to modify or combine thematic sessions based on the number of participants and scheduling constraints.
 While we aim to accommodate participants’ preferences, adjustments may be necessary to ensure a balanced and efficient programme.

 ## Will you be attending an excursion?